Updated May 17, 2021

 Then I walked through the most common features of GCash – Cash-in, Cash out, Buy Load, Pay Bills, Send Money, and QR Payments as a primer on how to get started with cashless wallets.

 If you would like to subscribe to our newsletter (and get my GCash cheatsheet for free), please leave your email in our contact form.
-I would also appreciate it if you would like my facebook page here.

 How was this post?
 Was there anything I missed?
 Please do add your comments and suggestions below.